loopDelicious/viam-piezo/README.md

 - Click on the **+** icon in the left-hand menu and select **Component**.
 - Select the `generic` type, then select the `piezo` module.
 - Enter a name for your component and click **Create**.
+- On the new component panel, click on the `Depends On` dropdown, and select the name of the board (to access GPIO pin) according to the Viam app.
-- On the new component panel, copy and paste the following attribute template into your component’s **CONFIGURE** field:
+- In the same panel, copy and paste the following attribute template into your component’s **CONFIGURE** field:

 ```json
 {